jhonkus/UbudKusCoin-explorer-web/README.md

-This Repo is Blockchain Explorer for UbudKusCoin Blockchain.
+This Repo is Blockchain Explorer for UbudKusCoin Blockchain https://github.com/jhonkus/UbudKusCoin

 Tutorial for how to use this repo will provide later.